How to Design Your Coffee Roastery for Maximum Efficiency

 A well-thought-out use of space and logical layout is critical to an efficient roastery.
 The goal is to increase productivity in each stage of your operations.
 So, how do you do that?

 The first step is ensuring that each of the different stages has a defined space.
-Green coffee storage, the roasting area, packing area, and roasted bean storage should each be clearly defined and flow in a logical order to make a production line.
+Green coffee storage, the roasting area, packing area, and roasted bean storage should each be clearly defined and flow in a logical order to create efficiency in a production line.

 Francesco Impallomeni is co-founder and roastmaster at Nordhavn Coffee Roasters in Copenhagen, Denmark.
 He says, “The workflow needs a clear direction so overlap and turnarounds are eliminated.”

 “A proper division of tasks prevents workers from stepping on each others’ feet and keeps control of the different production inputs more easily.”